thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-moderationLayer/README.md

   Bearer <token>
   ```

+6. **For the api /rai/v1/moderations/getTemplates/{userid}**
+   - For this , first you need to clone the admin repository.
+Link mentioned :  [Admin Repo](https://github.com/explosion/spacy-models/releases/download/en_core_web_lg-3.7.1/en_core_web_lg-3.7.1-py3-none-any.whl)
+   - Once done, please do the necessary steps to run the admin repo codebase in your local (as mentioned in admin readme file)
+   - Go to the API ```api/v1/rai/admin/createCustomeTemplate``` and provide the necessary details to create custom template.
+The payload is like this :

+     For Text Based Templates :
+     ```sh
+         {
+           "userId": "123",
+           "mode": "Master_Template/Private_Template", -> Master templates accessible to all, Private templates only to particular user with userid
+           "category": "SingleModel",
+           "templateName": "Template1",   <------> Name of the Prompt Template "description": "Template1",  <-----> Short description on what the template is about "subTemplates": [
+             {
+               "subtemplate": "evaluation_criteria",
+               "templateData": ""
+             },
+             {
+               "subtemplate": "prompting_instructions",
+               "templateData": ""
+             },
+             {
+               "subtemplate": "few_shot_examples",
+               "templateData": ""
+             }
+           ]
+         }
+     ```

+     For Image based Templates :
+     ```sh
+         {
+           "userId": "123",
+           "mode": "Master_Template/Private_Template", -> Master templates accessible to all, Private templates only to particular user with userid
+           "category": "MultiModel",
+           "templateName": "Template1",   <------> Name of the Prompt Template "description": "Template1",  <-----> Short description on what the template is about "subTemplates": [
+             {
+               "subtemplate": "evaluation_criteria",
+               "templateData": ""
+             },
+             {
+               "subtemplate": "prompting_instructions",
+               "templateData": ""
+             },
+             {
+               "subtemplate": "few_shot_examples",
+               "templateData": ""
+             }
+           ]
+         }
+     ```

+     - Once the above thing is done, in the `.env` file, mention the admin api running in local for the field as shown below :
+       ```sh
+       adminTemplatepath = "<admin_api_url>" `[ Ex : http://localhost:8019//api/v1/rai/admin/getCustomeTemplate/"]`
+       ADMINTEMPLATEPATH="${adminTemplatepath}"
+       ```
+     - Post this, you can run the api ```api/v1/rai/admin/createCustomeTemplate``` and as success response, you will get response like this :
+       ```sh
+        Templates Retrieved
+       ```

+7. **For Template-based Checks**
+   - There are 2 APIs exposed that make use of prompt templates to evaluate adversarials from text( text moderation) or image(image moderation).
+   - Some Master Templates we are using for the api `/rai/v1/moderations/evalllm` :
+     ```sh

+     1. PROMPT_INJECTION : to check for prompt injection
+     2. JAILBREAK : to check for Jailbreak checks
+     3. FAIRNESS_AND_BIAS: to check for biasness
+     4. LANGUAGE_CRITIQUE_COHERENCE : through this check, LLM will evaluate the quality of the provided text, focusing on the coherence aspect.
+     5. LANGUAGE_CRITIQUE_FLUENCY : through this check, LLM will evaluate the quality of the provided text, focusing on the fluency aspect.
+     6. LANGUAGE_CRITIQUE_GRAMMAR : through this check, LLM will evaluate the quality of the provided text, focusing on the grammar aspect.
+     7. LANGUAGE_CRITIQUE_POLITENESS : through this check, LLM will evaluate the quality of the provided text, focusing on the politeness aspect.
+     8. RESPONSE_COMPLETENESS : to check if the LLM response is complete w.r.t the user prompt
+     9. RESPONSE_CONCISENESS : to check if the LLM response is concise and brief w.r.t. the user prompt
+     10. RESPONSE_LANGUAGE_CRITIQUE_COHERENCE : through this check, LLM will evaluate the quality of the LLM Response, focusing on the coherence aspect.
+     11. RESPONSE_LANGUAGE_CRITIQUE_FLUENCY : through this check, LLM will evaluate the quality of the LLM Response, focusing on the fluency aspect.
+     12. RESPONSE_LANGUAGE_CRITIQUE_GRAMMAR : through this check, LLM will evaluate the quality of the LLM Response, focusing on the grammar aspect.
+     13. RESPONSE_LANGUAGE_CRITIQUE_POLITENESS : through this check, LLM will evaluate the quality of the LLM Response, focusing on the politeness aspect.

+     ```

+   - Some Master Templates we are using for the api `/rai/v1/moderations/multimodal` :
+     ```sh
+     1. Restricted Topic : to restrict certain topics like "terrorrism" , "explosives"
+     2. Prompt Injection : to check for Prompt Injection
+     3. Jailbreak : to check for Jailbreak attacks
+     4. Toxicity : to check for Toxicity
+     5. Profanity : to check for Profanity
+     ```

+     We need to use these template names in our request payload as shown below :
+     ```sh
+     {
+      "AccountName": "None",
+      "PortfolioName": "None",
+      "userid": "None",
+      "lotNumber": 1,
+      "Prompt": "Which is the biggest country in the world?", "model_name": "gpt4",
+      "temperature": "0",
+      "PromptTemplate": "GoalPriority",
+      "template_name": "PROMPT_INJECTION"  <---------->   template name as mentioned above
+     }
+     ```
 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.txt](LICENSE.txt) file.